yinaxiong/launch-hack/_sections/00-get-started.md

 <a href="https://bestbuyapis.github.io/bby-query-mixer/" class="btn btn-lg btn-ghost"><b>LAUNCH</b> Query Builder</a>

 ## Explore Our APIs
 Best Buy has a rich API offering from Products, to Stores, to Open Box and many more.
-We have also provided a quick reference to get you up and running quickly.
+We have also provided a quick reference to get you up and running smoothly.